 Cement was poured over, around and behind the dirt mold to form a 3′ thick cement shell.
 The dirt was removed after the cement hardened and put on top of the structure.
 The result was nearly an exact reproduction scaled to two-thirds the size of the original Lourdes Grotto in France.

-In 1961, the tenth Annual Solemn Novena – the first held at the Shrine’s present location – was held at the Lourdes Grotto.
+In 1961, the Annual Solemn Novena was the first held at the Shrine’s present location – was held at the Lourdes Grotto.

 Today, the Lourdes Grotto is beautifully landscaped with flower gardens, trees and shrubs and has been a favorite devotional site for pilgrims

 visiting the Shrine.
-A secluded altar is set within the Grotto for the occasional Mass, devotional service or wedding ceremony.
+A secluded altar is set within the Grotto for occasional Masses, especially during the months of May and October, and for